Two Ingredient Sugared Cranberries

 Instructions

 - Combine 1/2 cup of the sugar and the water in a medium saucepan over medium heat.
 Stir until the sugar is fully dissolved, about 5 minutes.
 Add in the cranberries and gently stir until completely coated with the simple syrup.
 Use a slotted spoon to transfer the cranberries to a sheet of parchment paper.
-Allow cranberries to dry, 1 to 2 hours. {Save the cranberry simple syrup for another use!}
+Allow cranberries to dry, 30 minutes to an hour. {Save the cranberry simple syrup for another use!}

 - Place the remaining sugar in a bowl.
 Roll the cranberries, a handful at a time, in the sugar until well coated.
 Place the sugar-coated cranberries on a clean piece of parchment paper and allow to dry for at least another hour. {Save the remaining cranberry-flavored sugar for another use!}